The Jaguar XJ-S came from outer space – or did it?

-Driven to Write (with no thought to our own safety) addresses the big one.
+Driven to Write (with little thought for his own safety) addresses the big one.

-It’s somewhat overdue.
-In every Jaguar aficionado’s lifetime one has to approach X200 and try, (now come on, stop giggling back there) really try to view it with something remotely akin to an objective gaze.
-Because for many of us, it’s the Sargasso Sea of Jaguars.
+In every Jaguar aficionado’s lifetime he must approach X200 and try, really try to view it with something remotely akin to an objective gaze.
+Because, let us not mince words, it’s the Sargasso Sea of Jaguars.
 The mad aunt in the attic, the great un-namable.
-But has sufficient time elapsed to Continue reading “What we Talk About When we Talk About The S-Type”
+But has sufficient time elapsed to Continue reading “What We Talk About When We Talk About the S-Type”